Dhaxx/Instagram_InitialPage/README.md

 # Instagram Initial Page
-A re-creation of instagram initial page by a initial dev haha!
+A re-creation of instagram initial page by a novice dev haha!